saurabh10487/Gamify-The-Autonomous-Robot/README.md

 # Gamify The Robotics World
 ## About The Project

 In my project, I am gamifying the robotics world.
-In this i am combining the robotics world with the gaming world.
-I build the following prototypes:
+In this, i am combining the robotics world with the gaming world.
+To achieve this, i build the following prototypes:

 ### Gamify The Real Mobile Tank
 Often a human life is at risk when driver is participating in a racing sport or even driving on a normal road.
 This solution will enable a driver to control a real mobile tank or any other vehicle in a remote way, through a game.
 That is driver will play a game that in turn will move the real vehicle and hence participate in the race sport / normal driving.
 Driver can also keep the vehicle in autonomous mode when he/she is tired or taking a break.